bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 10°
-- Flurries
+- Misty
-- 87% humidity
+- 84% humidity
 - 10 mph wind
-- 97% cloud cover
+- 83% cloud cover
 - 32 AQI 🟩
 - About 7.5 inches of snow on the ground
 - 0.12 inches of rain and 1.74 inches of snow in the past 24 hours